-- Submission of a completed application / re-evaluation form, the Sustainable Tourism Strategy and Action Plan, and any other supporting material, which will be checked by an appointed external verifier who is an expert in sustainable tourism and Protected Areas. - A visit to the area by the verifier, which will include a programme of meetings and discussion with relevant stakeholders. - Preparation of a report by the verifier.
-A version of this is subsequently made available to the Protected Area. - Assessment of the application and the verifier's report by the Charter Evaluation Committee, which makes a recommendation to the EUROPARC Council on whether to award the Charter, including any conditions or comments to pass on to the Protected Area. - Subsequent attention to any matters raised by the verifier, evaluation committee and Council.
+- Submission of a completed application/re-evaluation report, the Sustainable Tourism Strategy and Action Plan, and any other supporting material, which will be checked by an appointed external verifier who is an expert in sustainable tourism and Protected Areas. - A visit to the area by the verifier, which will include a programme of meetings and discussion with relevant stakeholders. - Preparation of a report by the verifier.
+A version of this is subsequently made available to the Protected Area. - Assessment of the application and the verifier's report by the Charter Evaluation Committee, which makes a recommendation to the EUROPARC Council on whether to award the Protected Area, including any conditions or comments to pass. - Subsequent attention to any matters raised by the verifier, evaluation committee and Council.